Gadoskey/alx-zero_day/README.md

-my first readme updated today
+my first readme was updated today as you can see